-7. Net Assets/Fund Balances
+7. Net Position/Fund Balances

-Net Assets
+Net Position

-Net assets in the government-wide and proprietary fund financial statements are classified as invested in capital assets, net of related debt; restricted; and unrestricted.
-Restricted net assets represent constraints on resources that are either externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments, or imposed by law through State statute.
+Net position in the government-wide and proprietary fund financial statements is classified as net investment in capital assets; restricted; and unrestricted.
+Restricted net position represents constraints on resources that are either externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments, or imposed by law through State statute.